pywbem/pywbem/docs/client.rst

 This procedure is initiated by the server, by requesting that the client present a client certificate.
-If the client does not have one (for example, because the `x509` parameter was not specified in the PyWBEM client), it must send an empty list of certificates to the server.
+If the client does not have one (for example, because the `x509` parameter was not specified in pywbem), it must send an empty list of certificates to the server.
 Depending on the server configuration, the server may or may not accept an empty list.
 If a client certificate is presented, the server must validate it.

 The server can support to accept the user identity specified in the client certificate as the user's identity, and refrain from sending HTTP challenges